NHL Regular Season & Stanley Cup Preview & Betting Guide

 NHL Eastern Conference Finals Statistics

-Of the 11 Eastern teams who needed 7 games to win their conference final, an amazing 8 of those went on to win the Stanley Cup!
+Of the 11 Eastern teams that needed 7 games to win their conference final, an amazing 8 of those went on to win the Stanley Cup!

 Are the OLBG Best NHL Tipsters following suit?
 See their picks, these are tipsters who have shown a profit over the past year for their ice hockey predictions.